Samir-Kesare/OpsTree-Documentation-/Terragrunt/POC/README.md

 }
 ```

 * Now that we have created the global terragrunt.hcl file, the next step is to ensure that both the dev and prod environments utilize this shared configuration.
+Since we are also creating a resource through an ec2 instance `module` , we will also add this configuration directly in our terragrunt files.
 To achieve this, we need to create separate terragrunt.hcl files within each of these environments.
 These files will serve the sole purpose of including the global Terragrunt configuration from their respective folders.

 **terragrunt.hcl** in environment folders

+#### Dev Environment

 ```shell
 include {